sinablk/sinablk.github.io/_drafts/2019-02-22-advanced-classification-methods.markdown

 In a regression setting, boosting fits a decision tree to the current residual instead of the response $Y$.
 This decision tree is then added to the fitted function in order to update the residuals.
 Boosting for classification works a slightly similar but far more complex way.
 Much of the behavior of the boosting is controlled by three tuning parameters.[^1]

+### Support vector machines

+Support vector machines (SVM) separate classes by fitting a *hyperplane* through the different $K$ classes.[^2] But there are an infinite number of possible hyperplanes to fit between any given number of classes.
+To decide on a suitable margin, we use the *maximal margin classifier* which computes the perpendicular distance from each observation to the separating hyperplane while maximizing the *margin* of the plane between all points of each class $k$.

+But what if we have classes where no such separable boundary exists?
+In such a case, we use *support vector classifier*, which is simply the idea of maximal margin extended but now with a *soft margin*, meaning that some of observations are allowed to lie inside the margin.

+Support vector machine, on the other hand, arises from the support vector classifier, but results from enlarging the feature space using *kernels.*

 {% include socialsharing.html %}